spuddister/odin-recipes-project/README.md

 # odin-recipes
 The Odin Project: recipes sub-project.
-HTMl only (so-far) website for sharing recipes.
+HTML only (so-far) website for sharing recipes.